bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the document object model.

 2. What is an event?

+An event is something that happens to HTML, such as click.

 3. What is an event listener?

+An event listener is a method that attaches an event handler to an element.

 4. Why would we convert a NodeList into an Array?

+NodeList are array like but do not contain many of the methods found in an array.
+So if you wanted to run a .map, .forEach or filter method on some data you would have to convert it to an array.

 5. What is a component?

+A component is an encapsulated set of behaviors or process and logic.

 ### Git Set up